qingyuanzhao/bets.covid19/README.md

 If you would like to form a team to analyze this dataset, please register your interest [here](https://github.com/qingyuanzhao/2019-nCov-Data/issues/1).
 You are also welcome to use it for your own research.

 Please use [Issues](https://github.com/qingyuanzhao/Coronavirus-Data/issues) to make any long suggestion or discussion.
 You may want to first read the report of a [preliminary analysis](https://htmlpreview.github.io/?https://github.com/qingyuanzhao/2019-nCov-Data/blob/master/Feb1.html).
 Some problems that we can all think about include:
-- How to impute the missing values.
+- How to impute the missing values [#3](https://github.com/qingyuanzhao/2019-nCov-Data/issues/3).
-- How to better model the dynamics (from infection, international arrival, symptom onset, initial medical visit to case confimation) recorded in the dataset.
+- How to better model the dynamics (from infection, international arrival, symptom onset, initial medical visit to case confimation) recorded in the dataset [#4](https://github.com/qingyuanzhao/2019-nCov-Data/issues/4).
-- How to incorporate the lockdown on 23rd of January in the model.
+- How to incorporate the lockdown on 23rd of January in the model [#5](https://github.com/qingyuanzhao/2019-nCov-Data/issues/5).

 ## Update: February 1st